thoas/go-funk/README.rst

 funk.LastIndexOf
 ................

-``funk.LastIndexOf`` gets the index at which the last occurrence of value is found in array or return -1 if the value cannot be found.
+Gets the index at which the last occurrence of value is found in array or return -1 if the value cannot be found.

 .. code-block:: go